Done with Mirrors: Reception

+Band opinions

 On VH1 Classic's That Metal Show, Joey Kramer expressed his dislike of Done with Mirrors, claiming the band "never really finished it".
 Joe Perry was similarly dismissive: "Done with Mirrors, as far as I'm concerned, is our least inspired record.
 But I've heard fans really like it so I'm not gonna stand there and tell 'em, 'No, it sucks.'
 We had to do that record to get to the next one so it served its purpose.
 I just don't think it's up to the standard of some of our others."

-Despite the band's views, this album earned mostly positive reviews.
+In 1987, Perry said that "Done with Mirrors was the best record we could do at the time, but it wasn't the best record we can do.
+We should have had a month with those tracks as they sit on that record, instead of having one week which is what we had."

+Accolades

+In 1991, Eddy ranked Done with Mirrors at number 409 in his list of the 500 best heavy metal albums.
+Believing the record was the only mid-1980s musical 'comeback' that lived up to its hype, he highlighted the chaotic opening song where Perry's guitar works similarly to a horn section, "My Fist Your Face" for its "hyperbolically misogynous rap about teenybop hookers and Betty Boop", the AC/DC, Police and ZZ Top touchstones on the succeeding songs, the belated "show-offy" ending of "Gypsy Boots", and the "Chuck Berry-gone-heavy danceability" of "The Hop".
+He added: "Rocking too hard for AOR, it died on the charts, and the band got scared", leading to their commercial reinvention on Permanent Vacation (1987).